clairey-zx81/json-model/SPEC.md

 3. reference properties.
 4. catch all property.

-The matching search must follow the specification order if the language JSON representation allows it.
+The matching search **should** follow the specification order within these classes if the language JSON representation allows it.
+However, a model **should nots** rely on the fact that the specification order is preserved for its expected semantics.
+This allows to direct optimization by putting more likely properties ahead of the check.

 ### Comment Properties

-Property names starting with `#` are comments and must be ignored, together with their arbitrary values.
+Property names starting with `#` are comments and **must** be ignored, together with their arbitrary values (bar type constraints).
 They may appear within simple, composition, constraint, definition and transformation objects eg: